matiaspakua/tech.notes.io/pages/general_topic/dev_to_tech_lead.md

 A well-structured onboarding process can significantly ease the transition into your new role and set the stage for your success.
 It's important to actively engage with the onboarding process, ask questions, seek clarification when needed, and provide feedback to help improve the process for future employees.

 ### Aspect #4: The first days considerations

+1. **Meet and Greet:** Spend time getting to know your team, peers, and subordinates.
+Building relationships is essential for effective leadership.

+2. **Listening:** Listen more than you speak.
+Understand the challenges, concerns, and aspirations of your team members.
+Hold one-on-one meetings to gather insights.

+3. **Understand Current Projects:** Get a grasp of the ongoing projects and their status.
+Familiarize yourself with the team's current workload and priorities.

+4. **Company Culture:** Observe and understand the company's culture and values.
+Ensure your actions align with these principles.

+5. **Vision and Goals:** Clarify your vision for your team and the projects under your purview.
+Set short-term and long-term goals.

+6. **Assess Skills and Gaps:** Assess the skills and expertise of your team members.
+Identify any skills gaps that need to be addressed.

+7. **Feedback Mechanisms:** Establish feedback mechanisms to encourage open communication.
+Let your team know that their input is valued.

+8. **Delegate Responsibly:** Delegate tasks and responsibilities while providing clear expectations and support.
+Avoid micromanaging.

+9. **Learn Company Processes:** Understand the company's processes, workflows, and project management methodologies.

+10. **Technical Familiarization:** If your new role involves new technologies, spend time familiarizing yourself with them.
+This may involve reviewing documentation or seeking training.

+11. **Meet with Stakeholders:** Schedule meetings with key stakeholders, such as your manager, to discuss expectations and objectives.

+12. **Prioritize Your Time:** Recognize that your time is a valuable resource.
+Prioritize tasks and focus on high-impact activities.

+13. **Seek Mentorship:** If available, seek mentorship from experienced leaders within the organization or your professional network.

+14. **Team Building:** Consider team-building activities to foster collaboration and cohesion.

+15. **Review Policies and Compliance:** Review company policies, especially those related to compliance, security, and ethical standards.
+Ensure your team is aware of and follows these policies.

+16. **Communication:** Be clear and transparent in your communication.
+Inform your team of any changes or new directions.

+17. **Learn and Adapt:** Be open to learning from your team and adapting to the new role.
+Don't hesitate to ask for guidance or support.

+18. **Manage Expectations:** Set realistic expectations for your team's performance and your own.
+It's okay to acknowledge that there will be a learning curve.

+19. **Self-Care:** Ensure you take care of yourself physically and mentally.
+The initial days can be demanding, so maintain a healthy work-life balance.

+20. **Feedback Loop:** Create a feedback loop to continuously improve your leadership and team's performance.

+Remember that the transition to a higher role is a learning process, and the first days may feel challenging.
+However, with a structured approach, effective communication, and a focus on building relationships, you can establish yourself as a confident and capable leader.